Collective modes of vortex lattices in two-component Bose-Einstein condensates under synthetic gauge fields: Effective field theory for low-energy excitation spectra

-The second term on the left-hand side can be ignored in the LLL approximation ($|g_{\alpha\beta}| n \ll \hbar\omega_\mathrm{c}$).
-The relations \eqref{eq:EOM para/anti} indicate that the vortex displacements $\uv_\pm$ and the phases $\varphi_\pm$ are coupled in opposite manners between the parallel- and antiparallel-field cases.
+These relations indicate that the vortex displacements $\uv_\pm$ and the phases $\varphi_\pm$ are coupled in an opposite manner between the parallel- and antiparallel-field cases.
 Namely, the symmetric $\mathbf{u}_{+}$ (antisymmetric $\mathbf{u}_{-}$) is coupled to the symmetric $\varphi_{+}$ (antisymmetric $\varphi_{-}$) in parallel fields, while they are coupled in a crossed manner in antiparallel fields.
+Equation \eqref{eq:EOM para/anti} also indicates that the vortex displacement is perpendicular to the wave vector $\kv$, which is consistent with the results shown in Fig.\ \ref{fig:mode_lowE}.

 Substituting Eq.~\eqref{eq:EOM para/anti} into the Lagrangian density \eqref{eq:L_phi_u}, we obtain the Lagrangian density in terms of $\{\varphi_\pm\}$, which can be used to determine the excitation spectrum.
 For this purpose, we need to determine the form of the elastic energy density $\Ecal_\elastic$, which is done next.